Hans-Hermann Hoppe

-Hans-Hermann Hoppe (/ˈhɒpə/; /de/; born 2 September 1949) is a German-American academic associated with Austrian School economics, anarcho-capitalism, right-wing libertarianism, and opposition to democracy.
+Hans-Hermann Hoppe (/ˈhɒpə/; /de/; born 2 September 1949) is a German-American academic associated with Austrian School economics, anarcho-capitalism, right-wing libertarianism, paleolibertarianism, and opposition to democracy.
 From 1986 until 2008 he was professor of economics at the University of Nevada, Las Vegas (UNLV).
 He is a senior fellow of the Mises Institute think tank.
 In 2006 he emigrated to Turkey and founded the Property and Freedom Society.
-Some of the speakers at the organization's conferences in Turkey have been white nationalists.

-Hoppe has written extensively in opposition to democracy, notably in his 2001 book Democracy: The God That Failed.
-The book favors exclusionary "covenant communities" that are "founded for the purpose of protecting family and kin".
+Hoppe has written extensive criticisms of democracy, notably in his 2001 book Democracy: The God That Failed.
+The book favors exclusionary covenant communities that are "founded for the purpose of protecting family and kin".
 A section of the book favoring exclusion of democrats and homosexuals from society helped popularize Hoppe on the far-right.
+Some of the speakers invited at his Property and Freedom Society conferences in Turkey have been white nationalists.

 Hoppe was a protégé of Murray Rothbard, who established him at UNLV, where Hoppe taught from 1986 to 2008.
 In 2004, a student's complaint about Hoppe's lecture comments regarding homosexuals and time preference led to an investigation and non-disciplinary letter to Hoppe by UNLV, which was subsequently withdrawn after a controversy over academic freedom.